Code-Institute-Submissions/saltta-figs_DecResub/README.md

 ![mobile navbar open](./media/mobilenav2.png)

-The homepage holds the recipe index where users can click on the title or image to open the page with more details about the selected recipe:
+The homepage holds the recipe index where users can click on the title or image to open the page with more details about the selected recipe.
+The cards in the index contain a photo, title, author's name, an excerpt, date it was created and number of likes:

 ![recipe index](./media/recipeindex.png)